 An impacted crop is caused by a blockage in the crop.
 This can be caused by tough stems of woody grass or other things that get stuck such as bailing twine that cannot pass from the crop down into the proventriculus.

-The crop feels full and feels like dough.
+The crop feels full and a little bit like dough and will not clear.
 Check first thing in the morning before the bird has had a chance to eat to see if the crop has emptied overnight.

-Species Affected: Mainly Chickens
+Species Affected: Mainly chickens

 Other Names: Blocked crop, pendulous crop (when the size causes the crop to hang / swing).